Skip to main content

 1280×720 (720p HD) — Minimum Acceptable

-• Pros: Smaller file size, faster uploads
+• Pros: Tiny file size, fast uploads on any connection

-• Cons: May appear soft on modern displays
+• Cons: May appear soft on modern displays and in embedded players

 Aspect Ratio Deep Dive

-Safe Dimensions (All 16:9)
+Safe 16:9 Dimensions

 • 1280×720 ✓